-The federal government has a Memorandum of Understanding with NSW to support this national pilot.
-Within around five years the Orana REZ is likely to host around 3,000 MW of solar and wind, enough to power 1.4 million homes.5 Other states are keen to implement similar projects, and there are a total of 35 candidate REZs proposed in the Australian Energy Market Operator's (AEMO) draft 2022 Integrated System Plan, covering a significant area from far north Queensland to the southern tip of Victoria, into South Australia and across Bass Strait to Tasmania (Figure 1.2).6
+NSW is building Australia's first REZ in Central-West Orana, the centre of which is about 350 km northwest of Sydney.
+Within around 5 years it is likely to host around 3,000 MW of solar and wind, enough to power 1.4 million homes.3 The federal government Prime Minister has a Memorandum of Understanding with NSW to support endorsed this 'national pilot' REZ in NSW, and Queensland and Victoria are moving quickly to build many others.
+There are 35 candidate REZs proposed in the Australian Energy Market Operator's (AEMO) draft 2022 Integrated System Plan, covering a significant area from far north Queensland to the southern tip of Victoria, into South Australia and across the Bass Strait to Tasmania (Figure 1).4

-To get a sense of scale we can compare this national rollout to the Nyngan Solar Plant, which was the first truly large-scale solar facility in Australia when it was commissioned in 2015.7 The Nyngan plant sits just west of the boundary of the Central-West Orana REZ, oaround 250 hectares of flat, dry agricultural land.
-It comprises 1.35 million solar PV modules and can generate a total of 102 MW.
-The Step Change scenario in AEMO's draft Integrated System Plan 2022 predicts the capacity of new large-scale renewables over the next 30 years to be equivalent to over 1100 around 1200 Nyngan Solar Plants.8
+To get a sense of scale we can compare this national rollout to the Nyngan Solar Plant which sits just west of the boundary of the Central-West Orana REZ.
+Nyngan was the first truly large-scale solar facility in Australia when it was commissioned in 2015.5 The 102 MW generator takes up around 250 hectares of flat, dry agricultural land.
+It comprises 1.35 million solar PV modules, which are installed on frames resting on 150,000 steel posts.
+The Step Change scenario in AEMO's draft Integrated System Plan 2022 predicts the capacity of new large-scale renewables over the next thirty years equivalent to over 1100 around 1200 Nyngan Solar Plants.6